ggim-exercise/decade2/index.md

 2. Taichi Furuhashi et al. (Aoyama Gakuin University): UNVT Community in operation (30 minutes including questions and answers)

 ## How to register
-Please register to the **Geospatial Capacity Development Conference on GNSS applications and DRR** (registration process still confirming) because this workshop is a part of the conference.
+Please register to the [Geospatial Capacity Development Conference on GNSS applications and DRR](https://gcdc.gsi.go.jp/) because this workshop is a part of the conference.